-- 11.1 Business Partners must have systems in place to enable grievance reporting by workers and external individuals.
+Business Partners must have systems in place to enable grievance reporting by workers and external individuals.
 The objective of any grievance mechanism should be to seek to understand allegations, mitigate any negative consequences, and provide some form of remediation, where appropriate.
 Business Partners should ensure that workers know how to use the grievance mechanism and explain the process for handling any issues that are raised.
-Issues should be dealt with in a timely manner. - 11.2 If reasonably credible evidence of any issue is identified, via the grievance mechanism or otherwise, which indicates that a violation of this Policy (including any violation of the human rights principles outlined above) may has occurred, Business Partners must report the issue to AB InBev through AB InBev's Compliance Helpline, online at http://talkopenly.ab-inbev.com, or by phone at a local number available on the website.
-The Compliance Helpline is available 24 hours and is toll-free.
-It is available to anyone, and reports can be made confidentially and anonymously.
-Alternatively, reports can be made to AB InBev's Legal team or Ethics & Compliance team.
-Business Partners' employees or other stakeholders may also report issues directly to AB InBev via the above channel.
+Issues should be dealt with in a timely manner.

+If reasonably credible evidence of any issue is identified, via the grievance mechanism or otherwise, which indicates that a violation of this Policy (including any violation of the human rights principles outlined above) may has occurred, Business Partners must report the issue to AB InBev through AB InBev's Compliance Helpline as outlined in Section V - Reporting Misconduct below.

-12. Non-Retaliation
+K. Non-Retaliation

-12.1 Business Partners must prohibit retaliation against anyone who: raises in good faith any concerns or issues related to compliance with this Policy; formally or informally reports concerns to Business Partners or directly to AB InBev; assists another colleague in reporting actual or suspected violations of the Policy; or participates in investigations into possible violations of this Policy.
+Business Partners must prohibit retaliation against anyone who: raises in good faith any concerns or issues related to compliance with this Policy; formally or informally reports concerns to Business Partners or directly to AB InBev; assists another colleague in reporting actual or suspected violations of the Policy; or participates in investigations into possible violations of this Policy.

-13. Implementation and Training
+L. Implementation and Training

-- 13.1 Acknowledgement of this Policy, and an agreement to abide by the standards set forth herein, is a pre-requisite in every AB InBev contract with a Business Partner.
-The Policy will be made available to Business Partners during the sourcing process and can be accessed on our website. - 13.2 Our contracts with Business Partners include clauses designed to commit Business Partners to implementing this Policy.
-However, nothing in this Policy is meant to supersede any more specific provision in a particular contract, and to the extent there is any inconsistency between this Policy and any other provision of a particular contract, the other provision will control. - 13.3 We engage with our Business Partners at an early stage in our procurement activities assessing their practices against this Policy using self-assessment questionnaires and third-party on-site audits.
-Where possible, AB InBev seeks to provide training and guidance for Business Partners to support the effective compliance with this Policy. - 13.4 We expect our Business Partners to undertake the following steps: - 13.4.1 Communicate this Policy to their workers to ensure they are familiar with the requirement of this Policy; - 13.4.2 Provide training to their workers for effective compliance with this Policy; - 13.4.3 Report any potential violation of this Policy to AB InBev promptly; - 13.4.4 Cooperate in investigations and remedial actions at their own expense in connection with any potential violations of this Policy, including by granting proper access of information, regardless of whether such potential violations are reported by the Business Partner; and - 13.4.5 If remediation is required, work with AB InBev to implement such remedial actions as required by AB InBev. - 13.5 Business Partners must cascade the same principles in this Policy to its own supply chain.
+Acknowledgement of this Policy, and an agreement to abide by the standards set forth herein, is a pre-requisite in every AB InBev contract with a Business Partner.
+The Policy will be made available to Business Partners during the sourcing process and can be accessed on our website.

+Our contracts with Business Partners include clauses designed to commit Business Partners to implementing this Policy.
+However, nothing in this Policy is meant to supersede any more specific provision in a particular contract, and to the extent there is any inconsistency between this Policy and any other provision of a particular contract, the other provision will control.

+We engage with our Business Partners at an early stage in our procurement activities assessing their practices against this Policy using self-assessment questionnaires and third-party on-site audits.
+Where possible, AB InBev seeks to provide training and guidance for Business Partners to support the effective compliance with this Policy.

+We expect our Business Partners to undertake the following steps:

+- 1. Communicate this Policy to their workers to ensure they are familiar with the requirement of this Policy; - 2.
+Provide training to their workers for effective compliance with this Policy; - 3.
+Report any potential violation of this Policy to AB InBev promptly; - 4.
+Cooperate in investigations and remedial actions at their own expense in connection with any potential violations of this Policy, including by granting proper access of information, regardless of whether such potential violations are reported by the Business Partner; and - 5.
+If remediation is required, work with AB InBev to implement such remedial actions as required by AB InBev.

+Business Partners must cascade the same principles in this Policy to its own supply chain.
 For selected Business Partners, AB InBev may request the mapping of the upstream supply chain to facilitate compliance assessments.

-14. Consequences for Violations
+M. Consequences for Violations

-14.1 If AB InBev has a reasonable suspicion that a Business Partner has violated the terms of this Policy, AB InBev may terminate or restrict its business relationship with the Business Partner.
+If AB InBev has a reasonable suspicion that a Business Partner has violated the terms of this Policy, AB InBev may terminate or restrict its business relationship with the Business Partner.
 AB InBev may restrict its business relationship with the Business Partner by suspending the making or reimbursing any payments.

-15. Contact
+N. Contact

-15.1 We look forward to working with you; if you have any queries regarding the principles set out within this Policy, please reach out to your AB InBev procurement contact.
+We look forward to working with you; if you have any queries regarding the principles set out within this Policy, please reach out to your AB InBev procurement contact.